 There are plenty of things that define a minimalist space.
 In our blog, we will go through each with you and explain how you can incorporate these aspects into your home for a minimalistic touch.

 Minimalism isn’t necessarily about not buying anything — it’s about removing unnecessary pieces in your house that may clog up the space.
 It is not so much about what you own, but what you use.
-By eliminating the excess, it brings more of the architectural features into the spotlight and helps the room to appear more elegant and luxurious.
+Eliminating the excess brings more of the architectural features into the spotlight and helps the room appear more elegant and luxurious.

 Remember, minimalism is often about keeping only the items that make a room functional.
 Therefore, simple shapes and colours are used to emphasise the essential nature of each item — nothing more, nothing less.
 This gives a room a comfortable yet refined atmosphere that one would enjoy soaking in.

-The clean lines and compositions that are so apparent in the minimalist trend lends a sophisticated touch to the space.
-Such uncomplicated shapes, textures and colours give minimalism a timeless aesthetic and makes a room feel unburdened.
+The clean lines and compositions that are so apparent in the minimalist trend lend a sophisticated touch to the space.
+Such uncomplicated shapes, textures and colours give minimalism a timeless aesthetic and make a room feel unburdened.
 It is no wonder minimalism is taking the world by storm, and could possibly be a trend — nay, a style — that is here to stay.